MCQ on Hydrogen Class 11

 Join WhatsApp Group For FREE Alerts!
 Join Now

-We have divided the complete NEET syllabus into several small posts on our website for your convenience.
 You will get their respective links in the related posts section provided below.

 Related Posts:

-MCQ on Hydrogen for NEET Students
+mcq on Hydrogen for NEET Students

-(A) Very high ionization enthalpy value
+(A) Exceptionally high ionization enthalpy

-(C) Tendency to form unipositive ion
+(C) Propensity to form a single positive ion

-(D) Formation of chlorides
+(D) Formation of halides like chlorides

-Option a – Very high ionization enthalpy value
+Option a – Exceptionally high ionization enthalpy

-(C) It can be transported in the form of a solid as a metal hydride.
+(C) It can be stored in Solid form as a metal hydride

 (A) 1